milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

                [hiccup "1.0.5"]
                [ring/ring-defaults "0.3.2"]]
 ```
-and restart the server
+And restart the server.

-in core.clj let's use the entire hiccup namespace
+In core.clj let's use the entire hiccup namespace.

 ```
 (ns hello-compojure.handler